arpa2/ldap2nfc/README.md

 # Making LDAP information available over NFC

-> *Download contact information from their primary online location, and
+> *Download contact information from your contacts' LDAP database, and
 > map them via vCard fomat to NDEF.
 NDEF is the NFC payload.
 NDEF can be
 > flashed onto electronic business cards, or downloaded into smart phones.*